Sheldon Adelson

 Adelson created the Adelson Foundation in 2007, a private charity focusing on healthcare and support of Israel and the Jewish people.
 He was a major contributor to Republican Party candidates and was often dubbed a "kingmaker" due to the size and frequency of his donations.
-He and his wife Miriam Adelson were Donald Trump's largest donors, providing the largest donation to Trump's 2016 campaign, his presidential inauguration, his defense fund against the Mueller investigation into Russian interference, and the 2020 campaign.
+He was Donald Trump's largest donor in 2016 and 2020, providing the largest donation to Trump's 2016 campaign, his presidential inauguration, his defense fund against the Mueller investigation into Russian interference, and his 2020 campaign.
 He was also a major backer of Israel's prime minister Benjamin Netanyahu.

-In September 2017, Adelson was listed by Forbes as having a fortune of US$35.7 billion, and as of September 2020 Forbes listed his net worth as US$29.8 billion.
+In 2020, Forbes listed his net worth as US$29.8 billion.

 Early life

 Adelson was born on August 4, 1933, and grew up in the Dorchester neighborhood of Boston, the son of Sarah (née Tonkin) and Arthur Adelson.
 He was Jewish.
 His father's family was of Ukrainian Jewish and Lithuanian Jewish ancestry.
-His mother immigrated from England, and Adelson said that his grandfather was a Welsh coal miner.
+His mother emigrated from England, and Adelson said that his grandfather was a Welsh coal miner.
 His father was a taxi driver, and his mother ran a knitting shop.